arpansahu/great_chat/Readme.md

 Also one more thing redis by default don't support ssl connections even if u use ssl

-redis serve can be accessed
+redis server can be accessed

 ```bash
 redis-cli -h arpansahu.me -p 6379 -a password_required